 Being exposed to techniques and exercises that I don't encounter in my regular practice can aid my development.
 If you don’t have any idea of what the range of possibilities are, and how they work, your own training is very incomplete.
 If you don’t know how things really happen, you’re training is going to reflect your best guesses.
 Those guesses are likely to be wrong.
 In Judo, we have a number of techniques for use versus weapons.
 Most judoka don’t have any idea how to use those weapons (knives, swords and sticks) effectively, so it’s impossible to train well against them.
 As it happens, I also do iai and jo, so I bring that experience with me to my judo training.
 Swords and sticks are remarkably fast weapons, faster than most people imagine.
 The average judoka training against weapons in the Kime No Kata doesn’t understand just how far they have to be from the sword or stick to have a chance of reacting before it reaches them.That’s clear from watching they way they train.
 After years of ia i and jo, that is a mistake I don’t make.

 If you’ve never experienced something, and no one you’re training with has ever experienced it, the odds of you doing that training properly approach nil.
-Years ago, before I really understood this lesson, I had many conversations with friend who has considerably more experience that I do in many areas.
+Years ago, before I really understood this lesson, I had many conversations with a friend who has considerably more experience than I do in many areas.
 He would make a declaration and I, naively, would reject his claims.
 Then he’d proceed to demonstrate the narrow limits of my experience and understanding by throwing me across the room or tying me into knots.
 Chuck had learned his arts deeply, but also made sure he was aware of what other arts do, even if he didn’t study them.

 Getting out to a seminar or two in another art can broaden your perspective on situations the arts you study are intended to deal with.
 Every art has a frame through which it interprets the world.
 It’s very easy, and quite common, to get so accustomed to seeing things through the framework of one art, that we forget there are ways of looking at things that are completely outside the frame we normally train in.
 That’s something that going to seminars helps me break out of.
 At a seminar, looking at the world through someone else’s frame is part of the lesson for me.